jonathanstowe/XDG-BaseDirectory/README.md

 ## Description

 This is loosely based on the interface of python module pyxdg.
-But due to the differences between Python and Perl 6 it may do some things differently.
+But due to the differences between Python and Raku it may do some things differently.

 It provides a set of facilities for discovering the location of the